hphelion/documentation/devplatform/stackato/user/services/port-service.html.md

 ### Harbor Environment Variables[](#harbor-environment-variables "Permalink to this headline")

-If there is only one Harbor service, the `STACKATO_HARBOR`{.docutils .literal} environment variable can be used to get the internal port number.
+If there is only one Harbor service, the `STACKATO_HARBOR` environment variable can be used to get the internal port number.

-If there is more than one Harbor service, `STACKATO_HARBOR`{.docutils .literal} is not available.
+If there is more than one Harbor service, `STACKATO_HARBOR` is not available.
 Instead, a custom `STACKATO_HARBOR_<SERVICE_NAME>` environment variable will be created for each harbor service (service name upper-cased with hyphens replaced by underscores).